geoquiroz/Lister/README.md

 # Lister

-TO-DO List App which uses Realm to Persist local data Uses ChameleonFrameWork for the UI Design
+TO-DO List App which uses Realm to Persist local data.
+Uses ChameleonFrameWork for its color properties